8 Decorating Kits for the Prettiest Easter Eggs

-These kits have everything you need to make your eggs the talk of the table.
+These egg decorating kits have everything you need to make your eggs the talk of the table.

 Easter is right around the corner and we all know what that means: It's time to dye some eggs!
-Today, the egg decorating market is on a whole other level from the basic dyes I used as a kid — from neon and unicorn to glitter and galaxy, you name it, it probably exists.
+Today, the egg decorating market is on a whole other level from the basic dyes you might have used as a kid — from neon and unicorn to glitter and galaxy, you name it, it probably exists.

-With a couple of days to go until the holiday, I decided to narrow down the options.
-After countless tests, stained fingers and a fridge-full of 3 dozen hard-boiled eggs, I've rounded up my top choices for fun, interactive and oh-so-colorful, products to dye and decorate your eggs this Easter.
+With so many kits on the market, we decided to narrow down the options.
+These are our top choices for fun, interactive and oh-so-colorful, products to dye and decorate your eggs this Easter.

 This magical machine will give you strikingly colorful eggs in seconds.
 Place an egg in the machine, press on the color and voila!
 You get perfectly striped eggs with minimal effort.
 The ink may rub off on the machine, so make sure you wipe it down after each use to avoid undesired color transfers!

 PAAS, the go-to brand for Easter egg dyeing, expanded their collection with this neon color kit.
 Simply dissolve the tablets in vinegar, add some water and you're good to go.
 My only pitfall was the clear crayon — it snapped in half before I could finish drawing my bunny rabbit, so it turned out more like a Picasso-esque sketch.
 However, the quick and easy cleanup made this kit a winner in my book.